Summer Camps

 • Each session offers the same age-appropriate content

-These speed and agility camp sessions, run by trainers from the D1 athletic facility, will give students in first through eighth grades age-appropriate drills, exercises and games to help improve their overall speed and agility and provide them with the opportunity to have fun and be active.
-Multiple sessions of this camp are offered as a way to extend the camp day for those participating in a shortened athletic camp.
+These speed and agility camp sessions, run by athletic trainers from Bishop Chatard, will give students in first through eighth grades age-appropriate drills, exercises and games to help improve their overall speed and agility and provide them with the opportunity to have fun and be active.
+Bishop Chatard is offering numerous speed and agility camp sessions as a way to extend the camp day and to offer an add-on to shortened athletic camps.

 Trobotics Photo